bshack/white-label-mediator/README.md

 ## Initialize

-At instantiation the initialize functions will execute if defined:
+At instantiation the initialize function will execute if defined:

 ```
 const MyMediator = class extends Mediator {